Soundation/sharedb/README.md

 * `options.skipNoop` Should processing be skipped entirely, if `op` is a no-op.
 Defaults to `false`.
 * `options.undoable` Should it be possible to undo this operation.
 Defaults to `false`.
 * `options.fixUp` If true, this operation is meant to fix the current invalid state of the snapshot.
 It also updates UndoManagers accordingly.
 This feature requires the OT type to implement `compose`.
+* `function(err) {...}` Called once submitting ops is finished.
+If the callback is defined, any errors that occur due to submitting ops will not be caught by `doc.on('error')` unless the callback function returns `false`

 `doc.submitSnapshot(snapshot[, options][, function(err) {...}])`
 Diff the current and the provided snapshots to generate an operation, apply the operation to the document and send it to the server.